Grand Canyon Unified School District

 The Grand Canyon Unified School District #4 is a school district located in Grand Canyon Village in unincorporated Coconino County, Arizona, United States.

+It includes almost all of the Grand Canyon Village census-designated place, almost all of Tusayan, and a section of Valle.

 Overview

 The district operates under the leadership of superintendent, Matthew Yost and interim principal, Lori Rommel and five school board members.

 Students in grades K-12 attend school on a campus with six buildings.
 The school has a four-day week; elementary students K-5 attend from 7:50 to 3:50 while grades 6-12 attend from 7:50-4:02.